james-lawlor/james-lawlor.github.io/biotrain-2019/index.md

 **Prerequisites**: Curiosity about computational biology and a basic understanding of the ideas of files and directories (folders).
 Access to a laptop (talk to Michelle Morris if you need to borrow one).
 Ability to use your favorite web browser to download and install the necessary software and data (see below).

+### Acknowledgements
+**Presenters:**
+- [James Lawlor](mailto:jlawlor@hudsonalpha.org), Computational Biologist in the Greg Cooper Lab at HudsonAlpha
+- [Bryan Moyers](mailto:bmoyers@hudsonalpha.org), Postdoctoral Researcher in the Rick Myers Lab at HudsonAlpha

+**Course Development**
+Course content adapted from the Software Carpentries lessons and the 2018 Bootcamp organized by [Brittany Lasseigene, PhD](https://www.lasseigne.org), Assistant Professor at the [University of Alabama in Birmingham](https://www.uab.edu/home/)

 ### May 30, 2019 & May 31, 2019:
 **Lunch**: Computer set-up.
 James and/or Bryan will be around to help make sure computers are set up for next week.